mcvayaaron6-commits/McVay-Enterprises-Website/DEPLOYMENT-CHECKLIST.md

 - Complete a newsletter signup and verify the success toast + inbox.
 - Open each resource link to ensure the documents render correctly.
 - Confirm cart state persists across refresh and incognito sessions.
+- Click the "Join the Zoom Room" button and verify it opens the correct meeting in a new tab.

 ## 🚀 Launch Week Plan